-Building on the proven methodologies and approaches identified in this report, UNIDO is uniquely positioned to create a systematic database of case studies and best practices to support knowledge transfer, knowledge-sharing and cross-sectoral linkages.
+Building on the proven methodologies and approaches identified in this report, UNIDO should create a systematic database of working and published papers, case studies and best practices to support knowledge transfer, knowledge-sharing and cross-sectoral linkages.
 As a convenor, UNIDO could expand the scope of this database, assisting in the identification of opportunities for international and regional collaboration and partnerships.

-In order to ensure that the efforts around consensusbuilding, harmonization and cross-industrial as well as cross-regional cooperation are driven by clear impact metrics, UNIDO will define a set of objectives (guided by the Sustainable Development Agenda) for Blue Industry, including for example those listed below.
+In order to ensure that the efforts around consensusbuilding, harmonization and cross-industrial as well as cross-regional cooperation are driven by clear impact metrics, UNIDO will define a set of objectives (guided by the 2030 Agenda) for Blue Industry, including those listed below.